-Unless we, as citizens care about those who are too weak or too disadvantaged, the government that we elect never can.
+Unless we, as citizens, care about those, who are too weak, vulnerable, or disadvantaged, the government that we elect never can.
 Unless we, as citizens, care about the security of our neighborhoods and of our neighbors, the police that we employ can never secure us.
 Unless we, as citizens, learn to choose our friends and recognize enemies outside our borders, the leaders that we elect will forever dither.

 The Republic cannot exist unless it is first imagined by its citizens.
 Only then, out of this shared dream, can it come alive, gradually but tangibly and durably.

 Georgia was lucky by 1918 to have the whole legion of clever, educated, dedicated, professional daughters and sons that have imagined this commonwealth and expressed their hope and objective in the First Constitution, passed under the accompaniment of cannonade of the battle of Tbilisi on February 21, 1921.
 The lives of most of these young men and women were cut short, too short to make their imaginary Republic a reality.

 But the new generation can reach to their ideas, and we should do so without the cynicism that got so deeply ingrained into our psyche.
 While the political fashions may have changed, the imagined Republic shall always fly the banner of human progress, individual liberty, and solidarity towards the oppressed.

 Time to make those words, left hollow by the totalitarian rule, ring true again.